 Do you see this ricotta here?
 This is not that part skim, slightly gelatinous ricotta you’ll see in the grocery store.
 Go for the higher fat content.
 It’s okay, I promise you.
 Full fat dairy has actually been shown to be more beneficial for satiety and weight loss than fat free or skim dairy.
 In small amounts like this, the saturated fat content will keep you within healthy limits.

-I hope you make this soon and let me know what you think in the comments.Print
+I hope you make this easy, quick, and healthy lasagna soup soon and let me know what you think in the comments.Print

 1 pound extra lean ground beef or Italian turkey sausage